-From Anna on November 21st, 2008 in General Remodel
+From Dean Dowd on November 21, 2008 in General Remodel

 You can probably say our family is more traditional, but not everyone is the same.
 Some men are quite passionate about their space, whether it is the kitchen or their garage retreat.
 Depending on how each of you likes to spend your time, different areas of the house will naturally be more important to you.
 To get the most out of your remodel, I think it is important to acknowledge and embrace this concept.
 Accept that different things are important to each of you, and allow the other to have what is really important to them.